The vaccine frontier

 In some areas of research, time is of the essence – and getting vaccines to animals is a prime example.

-Although researchers are responsible for finding the treatment, it’s their commercial partners who fast-track the product to market.
-The sooner this happens, the sooner the vaccine has the chance to save the lives of animals – and, in some cases, boost entire industries.
+Although researchers are responsible for finding the treatment.
+It’s their commercial partners who fast-track the product to market.
+The sooner this happens, the sooner the vaccine has the chance to save the lives of animals.
+In some cases, boost entire industries.

 Timeliness is well understood by Professor Travis Beddoe, a biochemist at La Trobe who has worked on treating a number of animal-based diseases, including a highly infectious deadly disease among racing pigeons.

 ‘I’ve had a commercial vaccine on the market since 2019 for racing pigeons against rotavirus,’ Travis explains.
 ‘From a welfare point of view it's been quite important – a lot of people are really attached to their racing birds.’